andracs/bridging-sustainability/manuscript/1-Introduction-to-sustainability.md

 {id: anthropocene}
 ### 🛣️ This is the age of the Anthropocene
-The Anthropocene is the name of en epoch, beginning in the 20th century, in which human activities are affecting life on Earth to an extent that they are causing both local and global changes in the global state of the Earth.
+The Anthropocene is the name of an epoch, beginning in the 20th century, in which human activities are affecting life on Earth to an extent that they are causing both local and global changes in the global state of the Earth.

 In the past, geological processes had the greatest influence on life on Earth and the properties of the planet surface, but our agriculture, buildings, roads, wars, excavations and other activities are changing the landscape.